Measure the impact of changes on your Oracle environment with Query Performance

 A snapshot can be created by obtaining the queries from the sources that we have previously discussed (Capture process) and we can also generate it by executing the same queries from the previous snapshot against a different scenario (Replay process).

 New in version 1.6.
 Compare your Oracle queries in PostgreSQL

 This new version of Query Performance allows us to compare behaviors and main metrics of the Queries captureid n Oracle sources in a PostgreSQL environment.
 We will know which Queries are executed and which are not, as well as what times and consumptions we obtain in the new PostgreSQL environment to compare it with the current Oracle environment.

 We already know what it is, what it does and what it is for, let’s see now how it does it and is organized.

 Snapshot: Consists of capturing the performance and statistics of a set of queries.

 Work: It will be our “unit or set of tests” in which we will group queries and snapshot as their performances and statistics.
 A Work is nothing more than a set of queries with their variables and performances (snapshots), or a set of several of these Snapshots.

 How does it work and what do you need?

 Our tool needs to obtain the queries from the Oracle database, then you can save the queries and their metrics, or launch them again against this or another Oracle environment.
-With the information obtained after execution, we can generate a detailed report to compare the performance of these queries in different environments..
+With the information obtained after the execution, we will be able to generate a detailed report to compare the performance of those queries in the different environments.

 Query Performance is a GPS solution.
 You can contact us to request information about products or services using the form below.